Meet Amber: Co-Creator, Systems Tinkerer, Cultural Strategist, Community Builder

 Education & Post Graduate Training

-New York University, Master of Social Work
+New York University, Master of Social Work, Class of 2012

-Stanford University - Organizational Analysis 4 week course
+Stanford University - Organizational Analysis, September 2017